blogresponder/BMC-Patrol-Agent-local-root-privilege-escalation/README.md

 PatrolAgent V9.0.10i

 (vulnerability was tested on PatrolAgent V9.0.10i but other versions may be vulnerable as well)
-(according to BMC the CVE-2019-17043 allowing to get "patrol" privileges from normal user does not affect recent versions of Patrol Agent)
+Note : according to BMC,  CVE-2019-17043 (normal user to patrol user escalation) has been tested by BMC and is not manifesting in the currently supported versions of Patrol Agent.

 ## Disclosure timeline